Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 2. Enterprise Information Integration(EII)

-It presents business users simple user interface where they can input their queries while multiple connections to various sources having different formats, interfaces, and semantics are at work at the backend.
+It presents business users with a simple user interface where they can input their queries while multiple connections to various sources having different formats, interfaces, and semantics are at work at the backend.

 Compared to traditional batch ETL processes, EII can easily handle real-time data integration and delivery use cases, allowing business users to consume updated data for data analysis and reporting.